realfreehij/Festival/README.md

 • All blocks *(will be soon)*

-• Some vanilla features what was not added
+• Some vanilla features which were not added

 • *and some other bug fixes...*